matthewpratt13/solidity-course-intro-resources/foundry/solidity_scripting.md

         vm.stopBroadcast();
     }
 }
 ```

--   load the environment variables rom the root directory:
+-   load the environment variables from the root directory:

 ```bash
 $ source .env